sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2024_first_friday_features/06_2024_first_friday_features.md

 The element panel provides a real-time preview of your workbook colors that automatically updates as you adjust the settings.

-There are currently ten beautify presets to choose from!
+There are currently ten beautiful presets to choose from!

 Here is how to access it: